SIG OFFICERS (2025-2026):

 Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities

-This track explores how project management addresses ‘Grand’ challenges, focusing on sustainability, stakeholder engagement, and the potential ‘dark side’ of projects, such as corruption and modern slavery.
-It examines the bidirectional relationship between projects and society, highlighting how projects contribute to achieving goals like sustainable development, while also being shaped by societal pressures.
+This track explores how project management addresses ‘Grand’ challenges, focusing on sustainability, stakeholder engagement, humanitarian and social concerns, and the potential ‘dark side’ of projects, such as corruption and modern slavery.
+It examines the bidirectional relationship between projects and society, highlighting how projects contribute to achieving goals like sustainable development, while being shaped by internal/external pressures.
 Additionally, the emerging intersection between stakeholder governance and joint value creation is emphasized, pointing to a need for further research on cooperative structures in project organizations.
 We invite bold, innovative research that links the long-term vision of Grand challenges to the temporality of projects.

 Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production; Goal 13: Climate action